Larson wins NASCAR at Homestead, holding off Chastain at end – KION546

 AJ Allmendinger was third and Austin Dillon fourth, as Chevrolets took the top four spots.

-Even though Larson can’t win the title, his Hendrick Motorsports team still can — now having clinched a spot in the field that will decide the owners’ championship in Phoenix.
+Even though Larson can’t win the title, his Hendrick Motorsports team still can — very much in the mix for an owners’ championship.

-“We’re still technically not out of it,” Larson said.
-“I can’t win the championship, but it means more to me to win it as a team.
-We’re going to go to Phoenix and try to get another championship.”

-And he will drive Phoenix as if he’s driving for his own title.

-It wasn’t exactly close at the end; Larson beat Chastain to the line by 1.261 seconds.
-Chastain could have clinched a berth in the winner-take-all Phoenix race for the title if he had won at Homestead.

-The four-car field for the drivers’ title race will be finalized next week in Martinsville, with seven drivers heading there to compete for three remaining spots.
+The four-car field for the title race will be decided next week in Martinsville, with seven drivers heading there to compete for three remaining spots.
 Only Joey Logano, through his win at Las Vegas last week, has his berth clinched.

 Expect chaos.